 14.5 CAISO as an Affected System

 An interconnection customer in Balancing Authority Areas that may affect the reliability of the CAISO Controlled Grid will execute the CAISO as an Affected System Study Agreement, Appendix B.23 to the CAISO Tariff, to allow the CAISO and affected Participating TO(s) to study the impact of the interconnection.
 The agreement will specify the terms governing the study.
+In performing the study, the CAISO and Participating TO will use the Base Case effective upon execution of the Affected System Study Agreement.

 14.5.1 Cost Allocation and Interconnection Financial Security

 Affected system studies will list separate cost estimates for facilities and Network Upgrades required in the CAISO Balancing Authority Area.
 These separate sums may be adjusted over time based on actual costs incurred.
 The interconnection customer will post financial security with the impacted Participating TO(s) for facilities and Network Upgrades.
+The interconnection customer will be eligible for repayment of amounts advanced for Network Upgrades consistent with Section 14.3.2.1 for Interconnection Customers in Queue Cluster 6 and later.

 Section 16.
 Cluster 14 Unique Procedures